 Kirk Liemohn is a Principal Software Engineer at ThreeWill.
 He has over 20 years of software development experience with most of that time spent in software consulting.

-This Ultimate Guide has everything you need to know for a successful Jive to Office 365 migration.
-It draws on over ten years of experience with Jive, Microsoft and migrating customers from Jive to Microsoft.
+It draws on over ten years of experience from ThreeWill with Jive, Office 365 (especially SharePoint and more recently, Microsoft Teams) and migrating customers from Jive to Office 365.
 This guide gives insights for organizations wanting to prepare for an upcoming migration.

-The audience for this eBook is anyone wanting to learn more about successfully migrating their Intranet from Jive to Microsoft.
+The audience for this Guide is anyone wanting to learn more about successfully migrating their Intranet from Jive to Office 365.

-Here’s the backstory on how ThreeWill got involved in doing Jive to Microsoft migrations.
+Here’s the backstory on how ThreeWill got involved in doing Jive to Office 365 migrations.
 The backstory will help you understand how we arrived at a place where we’re helping clients make the move successfully.

 - Jive hired ThreeWill to build their SharePoint Connector (2008)